 Inside, the museum exhibits photos, maps, old artifacts to show the history of Chiang Mai, the way of living, and the culture of the locals since the prehistoric period.
 You can buy a combo ticket, which will also give you access to Chiang Mai Historical Centre and Lana Folklife Museum.

-Other points of interest in Chiang Mai Old City are Suan Buak Hat Park, Thai Coin Museum, Mengrai Kilns.
-You can take a tuk-tuk ride to explore the Old Town, get the Thai massage, or learn to cook Thai food.
+Other points of interest in Old City are Suan Buak Hat Park, Thai Coin Museum, Mengrai Kilns.
+You can take a tuk-tuk ride to experience the real Thailand, or learn to cook Thai food.

 So the Old City is the perfect place to stay if you are keen on digging into the local culture and exploring Chiang Mai’s museums, temples, history, culture, arts, religion.